tarwn/lessthandot-hugo/blogs/content/posts/2012-10-30-hex-editoring.md

 type: post
 date: 2012-10-30T13:22:00+00:00
 ID: 1774
-excerpt: It’s time to try something new!
+excerpt: It's time to try something new!
 I was recently challenged to show something in database page with a hex editor for another blog post.
 I thought, “Hex what?
 Are we casting spells?”
-Let’s start with, “What is a hex editor?”
+Let's start with, “What is a hex editor?”
 url: /index.php/datamgmt/dbprogramming/hex-editoring/
 views:
   - 9488